facelessuser/coloraide/docs/src/markdown/gamut.md

 In order to converge on the actual chroma reduced color we seek, we can take the first intersection we find and correct the color in the perceptual color space by setting the hue and lightness back to the original color's hue and lightness.
-The corrected color becomes our new current color and should be much closer color on the reduced chroma line.
+The corrected color becomes our new current color and should be a much closer color on the reduced chroma line.
 We can repeat this process a few more times, each time finding a better, closer color on the path.
 After about three _additional_ iterations (a combined total of four for the entire process), we will be close enough where we can stop.
 Finally, we can then clip off floating point math errors.
-With this, we will now have an accurate approximation of the color we seek.
+With this, we will now have a more accurate approximation of the color we seek.

 ![Ray Trace Gamut Mapping Example](images/raytrace-gma.png)